 So you’ve decided to apply to become an egg donor.
 Congrats on making such a powerful decision!
 Many people dream of having a family of their own, and egg donation is a safe and generous way to help those who have trouble conceiving on their own.
 Below you’ll find everything you need to know about the egg donation process – with helpful tips along the way.

-To streamline your application process, here are a couple of basic things you should know.
+To streamline your application process, here are a the basic requirements you must meet for the initial application.

 1. There are qualifications you’ll need to pass in order to become an egg donor.
 At Fairfax EggBank, donors must:

 2. You’ll need to be prepared with and supply important medical information about yourself and your family.
 This includes information on your parents, siblings, grandparents, and aunts and uncles on both sides of your family.
 To learn some tips on how to get family history, click here.

 We understand we’re asking for a lot of information, but all of it is necessary in order for us to assess any potential risk for the donor-conceived child of inheriting genetic diseases.
 We also want to make sure we understand your health thoroughly; the last thing we want to do is put your safety at risk if you were at increased risk for developing medical complications from an egg donation cycle.